It’s finally Spring, take full advantage of the long sunny days and the warm weather by taking your daily exercise outdoors.

 You may have seen paddle boarders drifting by as you lay by the beach but although it seems like a laid-back activity it, don't be fooled.
 Stand-up paddle boarding requires a lot of body control to keep your balance which works helps to tone your whole body, especially your core, without feeling like you're exercising.

-Not only is swimming a welcome relief from the hot summer days but it also gives you the benefits of an aerobic workout which is gentle on the joints.
+Not only is swimming a welcome relief from the hot days but it also gives you the benefits of an aerobic workout which is gentle on the joints.

 Not only is kayaking a great way to explore greater distances across the water but it also offers a serious arm and upper body workout.